RHOS-ON-SEA (a village by the Sea)

-The village itself is a ‘gem’ with a picturesque harbour and small sandy beach plus a variety of shops to browse around and plenty of cafes and takeaway food shops not forgetting our two Pubs!
+The village itself is a ‘gem’ with a picturesque harbour and small sandy beach plus a variety of shops to browse around and plenty of cafes and takeaway food shops not forgetting our two sea-front Pubs!

 It is possible to book fishing trips in Rhos and there is a shop where you can purchase all the bait that you need.
-You can hire kayaks and wetsuits to try your hand at kayaking.

 There is a cycle track which stretches from one end of the bay to the other in fact it is possible to cycle all the way to Rhyl and beyond.
 If you prefer walking then it is lovely bay to stroll around and perhaps stop for a drink, snack or ice cream at one of the popular kiosks.